heppocogne/godot-svgsprite/README.md

 # godot-svgsprite
-GDNative addon for dynamic svg rendering
+GDNative addon for dynamic svg rendering.
+Please use "gdextension" branch for Godot 4.
 ![](screenshot.png)

 ## How to use